DeligenceTechnologies/PanoplyCMS/README.md

 ## Installation Method
-- Pull PanoplyCMS from GitHub Repository on you system OR you can download zip and extract it on your machine.
+- Pull PanoplyCMS from GitHub Repository on your system OR you can download zip and extract it on your machine.
 - Go to folder location through terminal or command prompt
 - First run: `meteor npm install` than run: `meteor --settings settings.json` .
 Please wait for server to get start.
 It will automatically install all dependencies and will start running.
 - Once it start running, go to your browser and type: http://localhost:3000